Christmas in Romania

 Christmas in Romania (Crăciunul în România) is a major annual celebration, celebrated on 24/25 of December, as in most countries of the Christian world.
-The observance of Christmas was introduced once with the Christianization of Romania but public observance was discouraged during the Communist period (1948—1989).
-In the post-communist Romania, Christmas started being celebrated again more festively.
+The observance of Christmas was introduced once with the Christianization of Romania but public observance was discouraged during the Communist period (1948–1989).
+In post-communist Romania, Christmas started being celebrated again more festively.

-The Christmas and holiday season starts officially on December 6, on Saint Nicholas 's day and ends on January 7, with the celebration of Saint John.
+The Christmas and holiday season starts officially on December 6, on Saint Nicholas's day and ends on January 7, with the celebration of Saint John.
 Other major holidays in this period are Great Union Day, Saint Nicholas' Day, Saint Ignatius' Day, Christmas Eve (Ajunul Craciunului in Romanian), Christmas Day (Craciun in Romanian), Saint Stephen's day, New Year's Eve (Revelion in Romanian), and the Epiphany.

 Advent

 The seven-week Advent season in anticipation of Jesus Christ's birth is obligatory for all Eastern Christian Romanians.
 It starts on November 14 yearly and ends up on Christmas Day.
 November 14, the first day of advent is traditionally called Lăsata secului (literally the day the abstinence begins).
 Any kind of products obtained from animal sources are prohibited.
 Also, on Wednesdays and on Fridays, oil among other products is not to be eaten.
 Some special days (for example Saint Ignatius Day or Great Union Day) occur during the period when Christians are allowed to eat fish or dairy.
 The Christmas Eve should be a day of total abstinence to thank God for sending The Savior.
 All said, there are forty days of advent (seven to nine of them being exceptions), this being the second abstinence period as length during the Romanian religious year, after the Easter advent.